Blu-ray and 4K (UHD) player buying guide

 DVDs vs Blu-ray.
 What's the difference?

-- Blu-ray can play movies in HD (1080p) and some can either upscale video to 4K or UHD (2160p) which is a much better resolution than DVD (maximum 576i).
+- Blu-ray can play movies in HD (1080p) and some can either upscale video to 4K or UHD (2160p) or play the latest 4K (UHD) movie discs at their native resolution, which is a much better resolution than DVD (maximum 576i).

 - Blu-ray provides for multiple streams of audio, so it can produce superior sound on a wider variety of high quality home theatre systems, though most home users will be happy with the standard Dolby 5.1 surround sound that's already available on most DVD titles.